fooker/mnhttn/readme.md

 ![mnhTTn](/docs/images/mnhTTn_black_profile.jpg)\
 ![mnhTTn](/docs/images/mnhTTn_black_top.jpg)

+## Other Versions
+There are other versions, derivats and spin-offs of this keyboard:
+- **[mnhTTn48](https://github.com/venc0r/mnhttn)**: A 5*4+3+1 Keys versions with an additional top row and and extra key right above the diode array

+If you have build or want to build something based on the mnhTTn keyboard or know about somebody that has created something with it, feel free to reach out and I will happly extend this list and provide support.

 ## Credits and inspirationt
 The idea to creat such a keyboard emerged from the wonderfull [Click!
 Clack!
 Hack!](https://www.clickclackhack.de/) community.